Zohra Sehgal: Personal life

 Sehgal married Kameshwar Sehgal, a Hindu, despite some initial reluctance from her father.
 The ceremony was held on 14 August 1942; Jawaharlal Nehru was to attend the wedding reception, but he was arrested a couple of days earlier for supporting Gandhi's Quit India Movement.

 Sehgal had two children; Kiran Segal, who is an Odissi dancer and Pavan Sehgal, who works for the WHO.
 Kiran Segal, wrote her mother's biography titled Zohra Sehgal: Fatty, which was released in 2012.

 Death

 On 9 July 2014 she was admitted to the Max Hospital in South Delhi after being diagnosed with pneumonia.
 She died on 10 July 2014, aged 102, after suffering cardiac arrest.
 Prime Minister Narendra Modi paid tribute to Sehgal on Twitter, describing her as "prolific & full of life," and adding that she "made a mark through her acting which is admired across generations."
 Also paying tribute, Amitabh Bachchan tweeted that Sehgal was "immensely lovable".

 Sehgal was cremated on 11 July at Lodhi Road crematorium, Delhi.
-She had dictated that upon her death she wanted to be cremated and buried without fuss or problems, and told her family to flush her ashes down the toilet if the crematorium refused to keep them.